OsirisML/OsirisML/README.md

 https://github.com/nprint/nprint

+Note: OSirisML is configured to work with `nprint-1.2.1`.
+To use a newer version, see nprint's github for installation instructions and replace the `tar` file in `/configure`

 These `.npt` files are combined to a single `CSV` file using a custom script in /preprocessing

-This CSV file is split into `X_train`, `X_test`, `Y_train`, and `Y_test` data, where X is the 960 attributes of tabular data, and Y is the corresponding operating system classification.
-This is done with Pandas, an open-source data manipulation tool.
+This CSV file is split into `X_train`, `X_test`, `Y_train`, and `Y_test` data, where X is the `960` attributes of tabular data, and Y is the corresponding operating system classification.
+This is done with `Pandas`, an open-source data manipulation tool.

 https://pandas.pydata.org/

 The payload and source IP bytes of the packet are dropped from the dataframe and not considered in the model.

 This data is trained using `XGBoost`, an open-source machine learning tool that uses gradient boosting.
-By default, a test size of 0.2 is used, unless specified as an additional sys argument.
+By default, a test size of `0.2` is used, unless specified as an additional sys argument.
 See usage for `model/xgboostmodel.py`

 https://xgboost.readthedocs.io/en/stable/